 instructs the Director of the Telecommunication Standardization Bureau

+1 to work with UNESCO to support its work to facilitate Action Line 8 of the Geneva Plan of Action;

+2 to monitor and share information with the ITU Membership on relevant work in this area by relevant regional and international organizations;

+3 to promote universal acceptance regarding internationalized domain names and to collaborate and cooperate in enabling their usage in the Internet;

+4 to work with the Director of the Telecommunication Development Bureau to promote the use of internationalized domain names;

+5 to continue to cooperate with relevant regional and international organizations to promote internationalized domain names;

-to take appropriate action to facilitate the above and to report to the ITU Council annually regarding the progress achieved in this area,
+6 to take appropriate action to facilitate the above and to report to the ITU Council annually regarding the progress achieved in this area;

+7 to contribute to and raise awareness of Universal Acceptance Day,

+invites the Director of the Telecommunication Development Bureau

+to continue to cooperate with the Director of the Telecommunication Standardization Bureau on these issues in the spirit of ‘One ITU’,

 invites Member States, Sector Members and regional groups concerned

-to contribute to these activities.
+to contribute to these activities, including working with relevant regional and international organizations and participating in Universal Acceptance Day.

 Reasons: Internationalized domain names allow more people to access the Internet in their own languages and this topic is critical for connecting the unconnected.
 This proposal recognizes initiatives to increase the availability of internationalized domain names and instructs the Director TSB to cooperate with relevant organizations to promote internationalized domain names.